pneff/wsgiservice/README.markdown

 * Content negotiation between JSON and XML.
 Both using the Accept request header and file extensions.
 * Almost complete test coverage.

+## Open questions ##

+How should query string and POST data be handled?
+Take the following method definition:

+    def PUT(self, id, email=None, password=None):

+This requires and id and optionally an email and password - either extracted from the path routing information or from query string / POST data.

+There are two ways how query string and POST data could be handled.
+The framework could look at the method signature and see the values the developer is interested in.
+As a second option, the framework could just extract all passed values and hand them in.

+In case #1 we'd have to rely on Python's @func_code.co_varnames@ for introspection - which breaks with decorators.

+In the second case, Python would handle the validation - which would be a lot easier to implement.
+But if unexpected parameters get passed in that would cause an exception - something that could be fixed if wished by adding a @**kwargs@ argument to the method definition.

 ## See also ##

 * [servicegen](http://github.com/pneff/servicegen/tree/master): The predecessor to WsgiService